Backup schedules

 Shelly Pro series

-All Shelly Pro devices support offline scheduling:
+All Shelly Pro devices support backup schedules:

 - • Shelly Pro 1